delivery & more

 how is it packaged?

-All gift boxes are packed in one of our lovely white boxes printed up with the Cheese Shed name and logo.
+All gift boxes are packed in one of our lovely boxes printed up with the Cheese Shed name and logo.
 Very smart!
-If you've opted for the Posh Box, this'll be inside the white one, for protection.
-For larger orders like weddings we often recycle boxes.

 what do we need from you?

 Cheese, of course, needs to be delivered quickly.
 For this to be possible we need several things from you.
 We need an accurate delivery address.
-This is essential, and if an incorrect postal address is supplied we won't be responsible for any delivery problems which may follow.
-So it's worth taking a moment to make sure you've given us the right house number, postcode etc. And there should be someone in!
-So do think carefully about your delivery address.
+This is essential, and if an incorrect postal address is supplied we cannot be held responsible for any delivery problems which may follow.
+So it's worth taking a moment to make sure you've given us the right information, paying particular attention to the house number and post code.
+You will receive an email confirmation once you have placed your order - please do double check here that the delivery address provided is correct.

-We'll ask you for a safe place where the cheese can be left - as a fail safe in case there is no-one in.
+You must provide a safe place for the delivery to be left in case there is no one in.
 Try to make your instructions simple, clear and brief.
-Please note that if the package is left it is at your own risk: the ideal situation is always a delivery address with a person in it, whether this is home or workplace.
+If there is no available safe place, we will always ask for the delivery to be left with a neighbour.
+Please note that if the package is left in a safe place, it is at your own risk: the ideal situation is always a delivery address with a person in it, whether this is a home or a workplace.

 cutting and weights